The Employer’s Texas Health Insurance Buyer’s Guide

 The Health Insurance Buyer’s Guide Covers Aspects Such as:

 - What type of plan are you looking at and why that matters

-- How to figure out if your current doctor is in your new network
+- How to figure out if your employees’ current doctors are in network

 - What do office visits include under the new plan?

-- What kind of support does your carrier offer?
+- What kind of support does your carrier and Agent of Record offer?

-Let’s dive right into these questions so you can get the answers and support you need to make an informed decision.
-Remember, the more you learn about your insurance plans, the better decisions you’ll make for your budget and family.
+Let’s dive right into these questions so you can get the answers and support you need to make an informed decision and answer your employees’ questions.
+Remember, the more you learn about your group’s insurance plan options, the better decisions you’ll make for your budget, your employees, and your company.

 Requirements under law demand each plan to include:

-These benefits are also know as the minimum essential benefits (MEC).
+These benefits are also known as the minimum essential benefits (MEC).

 - Ambulatory patient services (out-patient services)